hyeong01/Portfolio/README.md

 [GitHub Link](https://github.com/Nanjangpan/Game-bot-detection) <br>
 [Prize Details](https://www.kisis.or.kr/kisis/subIndex/282.do)

-A competition to detect game bots in MMORPG AION by analyzing the game logs
+A competition to detect game bots in MMORPG AION by analyzing the game logs <br>
 * Managed 120GB of game log data
 * Developed our own index for bot detection by analyzing individual logs on a daily scale
 * Used the index on a statistical machine learning model, which increased the f1 score by 20 points